Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Introduction

 \section{Introduction}

-In a universe where partially ionized gases abound, interactions between plasma components and neutral gasses play a critical role in planetary and stellar atmospheres, including those of the Earth and the Sun.
+In a universe where partially ionized gases abound, interactions between ionized plasma and neutral gas play a critical role in planetary and stellar atmospheres, including those of the Earth and the Sun.
 They also are important at the heliopause, where the solar wind meets the interstellar medium, and in other astrophysical contexts.
 Plasma-neutral interactions modulate momentum and energy exchange among the neutral gas, electrons, and ions, and between the ionized plasma and electromagnetic fields.
 The physics of plasma-neutral coupling adds another layer of complexity to problems that previously have been addressed by assuming a fully ionized plasma or some other single-fluid approximation.
 The importance of these transitional layers in the inner heliosphere -- in particular, the solar chromosphere and terrestrial ionosphere/thermosphere -- lies in their impact on space weather processes that can profoundly affect Earth and society.
 This motivates our attention to the underlying physics of plasma-neutral coupling.

 The solar chromosphere is the highly dynamic, complex region above the relatively cool visible surface of the Sun and beneath the very hot corona.
 It is characterized by several transitions that occur with increasing altitude: from predominantly neutral to ionized hydrogen; from essentially unmagnetized to strongly magnetized charged particles; from collisional to collision-less behavior; and from gas-dominated to magnetic field-dominated dynamics.
-These transitions vary in space and time as the chromosphere is driven continually from below by convective motions and magnetic evolution. { The chromosphere modulates the flow of mass and energy into the corona.
-In addition, recent observations suggest that waves present in the chromosphere have the power to drive the solar wind \citep{De_Pontieu_2007}, though this has yet to be convincingly demonstrated. }The chromosphere's complexity is increased further by its state of thermodynamic and ionization non-equilibrium, which makes understanding its observed emission and absorption spectra very challenging.
+These transitions vary in space and time as the chromosphere is driven continually from below by convective motions and magnetic evolution.
+The chromosphere is the source of the solar wind and also modulates the flow of mass and energy into the corona.
+The chromosphere's complexity is increased further by its state of thermodynamic and ionization non-equilibrium, which makes understanding its observed emission and absorption spectra very challenging.